shirshance/Mito-Aberrant-Peptide-Predictor/README.md

 ### Optional FASTA output

-When the -o argument is provided, the program writes all candidate aberrant peptides to a FASTA file:
+When the -o argument is provided (-o output.fasta), the program writes all candidate aberrant peptides to a FASTA file:

 >aberrant_peptide_1
 SGWPKLV